Constraints on the curvature power spectrum from primordial black hole evaporation: The upper bounds for the variance of the density perturbation

-for $T_\text{rh} < T_\text{cmb}^\text{(MD)}$.
-The Eq. (\ref{kspacM}) translates them into the $k$-space.
 Compared to the spinless case, these bounds are weaker but they are the effective ones for the matter domination era regardless the reheating temperature.
 They are depicted in Fig. \ref{sigmabbncmb}.
-Collectively, the upper bounds on $\sigma(M)$ for any PBH mass $M$, written also in the momentum space, considering collapse during RD era and during MD era with and without spin effects, are presented in Fig. \ref{sigmaT}.
+Collectively, the upper bounds on $\sigma(M)$ for any PBH mass $M$, written also in the momentum space, considering collapse during RD era and during eMD era with and without spin effects, are presented in Fig. \ref{sigmaT}.

 Now that we derived the expressions (\ref{spinBBN}) and (\ref{spinCMB}) for the temperature dependent variance we can estimate the $T_\text{bbn}^\text{(MD)}$ and $T_\text{cmb}^\text{(MD)}$ from Eq. (\ref{Tform}).
 Plugging in the the upper bound value for the $\sigma_\text{MD}(M)$ for spinning collapse we find the values,